Neuromarketing, Taking the World by Storm

 Product Launch Formula

 Many of the product launches today are modeled on Product Launch Formula developed by Jeff Walker.
 While approaches may vary, a key characteristic of these launches is to use a series of free videos.
 The first video is always valuable content that will help the viewer in some way.
 There’s no sales pitch in the first video.
 Additional free content like a checklist or workbook may be offered, too.

-- That first video establishes the reciprocity effect – not only is the seller demonstrating knowledge of the space, he or she is giving the viewer something of value with nothing requested in return.
+- That the first video establishes the reciprocity effect – not only is the seller demonstrating knowledge of the space, but he or she is also giving the viewer something of value with nothing requested in return.